WebAssembly/tool-conventions/Linking.md

 symbol, so each linked data symbol pulls its associated data segment into the linked output.

-Segments are merged according their name and type: segments with a common prefix such as `.data` or `.rodata` are merged in the output data section, but active and passive segments are kept separate.
+Segments are merged according their type: segments with a common prefix such as `.data` or `.rodata` are merged into a single segment in the output data section.
+It is an error if this behavior would merge shared and unshared segments.

 The output data section is formed, essentially, by concatenating the data sections of the input files.
 Since the final location in linear memory of any